SOSETH/ssh/README.md

 Configuration of OpenSSH for SOSETH server use.
 This role uses the security recommendations of [Mozilla](https://infosec.mozilla.org/guidelines/openssh.html).

+## Intro
+This role will apply standard ssh hardening procedures to both server and client configuration.
+Additionally, by default, root logins are restricted to passwordless login only.
+You can then, among other things:
+ * roll out keys using `ssh_authorized_keys`
+ * enable Kerberos (GSSAPI) by adding it to `ssh_auth_methods`
+ * restrict users that are allowed to use sshd using `sshd_restrict_users`
+ * roll out keys or kerberos principals for users other than root using `sshd_additional_user_cfg`

 ## Configuration
 | Name | Default value | Description |
 | ---- | ------------- | ----------- |